daigoro86dev/playwright-starter/README.md

 - **PW_SCREENSHOT_ON_FAIL**: takes screenshot if test status equals failure

-- **PW_EXPORT_DATA**: exports all data captured on the in-memory ProjectUIContext map storage into a json file
+- **PW_EXPORT_DATA**: exports all data captured on the in-memory ProjectDataStore map storage into a json file

 #### **Pipeline Execution**